Do your employees have the post-holiday blues? Do you want to channel the fresh energy that comes with the start of a new year?

 2) Share business goals and celebrate achievements

-Make employees aware of business goals and ask for ideas and feedback about how to achieve them.
+Make employees aware of business goals and ask for ideas and feedback about how to achieve them and don’t forget to have an employee appreciation day.
 Letting employees feel connected to the business goals gives everyone a sense of purpose.
 Employees who understand how even their smallest tasks contribute to the business overall are more likely to be engaged in their work and more productive.

 Employees who feel a sense of ownership of business goals will also feel a sense of ownership for successes.
 When your business reaches a goal, celebrate it.
 Everyone likes knowing that they are doing a good job.
 Feedback doesn’t have to be formal – if you see someone doing well, let them know.
 You can grab a coffee, go for a walk.